The 16 Personality Types

 The most popular type-based model today is the Myers-Briggs Type Indictor (MBTI).
 This model used 4 different scales which created a resulting set of 16 distinct, 4-digit personality types.
 These type acronyms are widely used even outside of the MBTI model.
 Other models and assessments have since found it convenient to use the same 16 acronyms even as they may have changed aspects of their model or the theoretical underpinnings.

-Some popular online tests (discussed below) have settled on a hybrid of elements from both Myers-Briggs and the Big Five trait-based personality model, often keeping the familiar 16 distinct 4-digit acronyms for grouping purposes.
+Some popular online personality tests (discussed below) have settled on a hybrid of elements from both Myers-Briggs and the Big Five trait-based personality model, often keeping the familiar 16 distinct 4-digit acronyms for grouping purposes.

 Myers Briggs Type Indicator